 - On-time Rate: the percentage of how often you were on-time to your Live Lessons

-- Early Cancel Rate: the percentage of how often you cancel 24 hours prior to your Live Lesson
+- Early Cancel Rate: the percentage of how often you cancel two hours prior to your Live Lesson

 - Attendance Rate: the percentage of how often you show up to your Live Lesson

 These numbers are your current percentage (or the amount of sessions you have given) and the numbers and percentages you need to hit in order to move up to the next level.
 The ‘Goal’ number will update as soon as you move up a level to show what is the next number you need to hit in order to move up to the next level.
 You can click on the different level symbols.

 If you are a new or relatively new tutor, you are in the ‘onboarding’ phase and your dashboard will look a little different until you have taught 20 Live Lessons.
 This period is designed to give you a chance to get used to the system without any risk of penalty.